 Salmon Fishing River Ness

-The River Ness is only 6 miles long and offers superb salmon fishing during spring, Sumer and Autumn.
+The River Ness is only 6 miles long and offers superb salmon fishing during spring, Summer and Autumn.
+Because of the huge reserve of water in Loch Ness, it flows constant despite dry conditions.

 Firstly, the river starts at Dochfour weir, and flows for 6 miles, eventually flowing through Inverness town centre.